 Here's the text of the story.

-Newly elected Iowa Senator Joni Ernst to deliver the Republican Party's official response next Tuesday after President Obama delivers his State of the Union address, marking the first such honor for a politician best known for castrating hogs in her youth.
+Newly elected Iowa Senator Joni Ernst will deliver the Republican Party's official response next Tuesday after President Obama delivers his State of the Union address, marking the first such honor for a politician best known for castrating hogs in her youth.

 That's what she's best known for.